-Before you check anything in the engine compartment, always read and heed all WARNINGS $\Rightarrow \bigwedge$ in "Working in the engine compartment" on page 226.
+Before you check anything in the engine compartment, always read and heed all WARNINGS $\Rightarrow \Lambda$ in Working in the engine compartment on page 194.

+Note

-• Before winter sets in, have the coolant checked to see if the coolant additive in your vehicle is sufficient to meet the climate conditions.
+- Before winter sets in, have the coolant checked to see if the coolant additive in your vehicle is sufficient to meet the climate conditions.
 This is especially important if you live in a region where the winter is extremely cold.
-If necessary, increase the proportion of coolant additive to 60%.

-• When adding coolant additive to your cooling system, remember:

-We recommend using only coolant additive G12++ (check the label) for your vehicle.
+If necessary, increase the proportion of coolant additive to 60%. - When adding coolant additive to your cooling system, remember: - We recommend using only coolant additive G12++ (check the label) for your vehicle.
 This coolant additive is available at authorized Audi dealers.
 Other types of antifreeze can significantly reduce corrosion protection.
-The resulting corrosion can cause a loss of coolant and serious engine damage.

-• Do not add any type of radiator leak sealant to your vehicle's engine coolant.
+The resulting corrosion can cause a loss of coolant and serious engine damage. - Do not add any type of radiator leak sealant to your vehicle's engine coolant.
 Adding radiator repair fluid may adversely affect the function and performance of your cooling system and could result in damage not covered by your New Vehicle Limited Warranty.

+Do-it servi

+Vehicle care

+Controls and equip-ment